ekimb/pasha/README.md

 ## License

-Pasha is available under the MIT License.
+Pasha is freely available under the MIT License.

 ## References